lgw2/create_transcript_data/README.md

 gene in `small_human.gtf` in what we are calling sg format, which is a list of edges, each with a weight.
 The nodes are are genomic coordinate ranges, e.g., `(1479049,1479108)`.
 The second file gives true sequence of nodes for each transcript.
+See `small_human/1.sg` and `small_human/1.truth` for examples.
 For a larger input file, there will be GFA and truth files for each chromosome.
 This process will work for both annotation files (type 1 above, for example the one from ensemble) and assemblies (type 2 above, for example the one produce by